Mrez95/Recorder/README.md

 _________________________

-**The next iteration of the Re'corder application will improve upon some of the current flaws and shortcomings in this project.
-Stay tuned for Re'corder 2.0.
+**Stay tuned for Re'corder 2.0.
 Coming soon to the Google Play Store!**